Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: One Dimensional Lake Problems

-with $\omega=0.5$, for each $i=1,...,N$. \item [{Step}] 4\emph{. }Check if $V^{j+1}\approx V^{j}$ and $G^{j+1}\approx G^{j}$.
-If so, stop the iteration,\footnote{It is also necessary to verify whether the converged value and strategy functions satisfy the equality of the equation (\ref{eq:SFI-eq-1D}).} otherwise go to Step 2 by increasing $j$ with 1. \end{description} Algorithm 1.1 might not converge if we do not give a good initial guess for $V^{0}(P)$ and $G^{0}(P)$.
-Here we choose the initial guess by the following method: at first, compute
+with $\omega=0.5$, for each $i=1,...,N$. \item [{Step}] 4.
+Check if $V^{j+1}\approx V^{j}$ and $G^{j+1}\approx G^{j}$.
+If so, stop the iteration,\footnote{It is also necessary to verify whether the converged value and strategy functions satisfy the equality of equation (\ref{eq:SFI-eq-1D}).} otherwise go to Step 2 by increasing $j$ with 1. \end{description} Algorithm 1.1 might not converge if we do not give a good initial guess for $V^{0}(P)$ and $G^{0}(P)$.
+Here we choose the initial guess in Step 1 of Algorithm 1.1 by the following method: at first, compute

 by assuming $P_{i}$ is a steady state, for each $i=1,...,N$.
 Since $v_{0,1}$ is negative with large magnitude, $v_{0,i}$ is not decreasing over $i$, which is inconsistent with that $V'(P)$ is negative.
 Thus we construct a series of $\widetilde{v}_{0,i}$ in a backward manner such that $\widetilde{v}_{0,i}$ is decreasing over $i$: let $\widetilde{v}_{0,N}=v_{0,N}$; for $i=N,N-1,...,2$, if $\widetilde{v}_{0,i}\geq v_{0,i-1}$, then $\widetilde{v}_{0,i-1}=\widetilde{v}_{0,i}+\xi\Delta$, otherwise $\widetilde{v}_{0,i-1}=v_{0,i-1}$.
 Here we choose $\xi=0.1$.
 We then use piecewise linear interpolation to construct $G^{0}(P)$ such that